Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 This tutorial expects:

 - Any installed version of [JAGS](https://sourceforge.net/projects/mcmc-jags/files/latest/download?source=files)
 - Installation of R packages `rjags`, `lavaan` and `blavaan`.
-This tutorial was made using Blavaan version 0.3.4 and Lavaan version 0.6.3 in R version3.6.0.
+This tutorial was made using Blavaan version 0.3.4 and Lavaan version 0.6.3 in R version 3.6.0
 - Basic knowledge of hypothesis testing
 - Basic knowledge of correlation and regression
 - Basic knowledge of [Bayesian](https://www.rensvandeschoot.com/a-gentle-introduction-to-bayesian-analysis-applications-to-developmental-research/) inference